-As a continuity from the previous years, Bank One ensured that the Centre had the necessary operational funding to run its day-to-day activities with its beneficiaries and made sure that all its students had a tea break session before the start of their classes.
+As a continuity from the previous years, Bank One ensured the centre had the necessary operational funding to run its day-to-day activities with its beneficiaries and made sure all its students had a tea break session before the start of their classes.
 Moreover, it has become a tradition for the Bank to celebrate Christmas with the NGO and their beneficiaries.
-The Christmas party event in 2024 was held at Casela Nature Park.
+The 2024 Christmas party was held at Casela Nature Park.

-2.1.2 DISABILITIES INCLUSION - Collaboration with ACTogether on PRO Workshop Series
+2.1.2 DISABILITIES INCLUSION - Collaboration with ACTogether on PRO Workshop series

-The Bank has an ongoing collaboration with ACTogether.mu since 2022.
-As a reminder, Actogether.mu is a collaborative platform in Mauritius dedicated to promoting social causes and community engagement.
-It is part of the CIEL Foundation and serves as a hub for various non-governmental organizations (NGOs) and community-based organizations (CBOs) to connect, share resources and collaborate on projects aimed at improving societal well-being.
-In 2024, Bank One co-hosted a workshop in its Corporate Offices and welcomed participants from 25 NGOs from various sectors.
-The workshop was moderated by the reputed NGO Inclusion Mauritius and the focus was to educate the participating NGOs on the social inclusion of disabled persons into their operating framework.
+The Bank has had an ongoing collaboration with ACTogether.mu since 2022.
+ACTogether.mu is a collaborative platform in Mauritius, dedicated to promoting social causes and community engagement.
+It is part of CIEL Foundation and serves as a hub for various NGOs and community-based organisations (CBOs) to connect, share resources and collaborate on projects aimed at improving societal well-being.
+In 2024, Bank One co-hosted a workshop at its Corporate Offices, welcoming participants from 25 NGOs operating in various sectors.
+The workshop was moderated by reputed NGO Inclusion Mauritius and the focus was to educate participating NGOs on the social inclusion of disabled persons into their operating framework.

-2.1.3 SUSTAINABLE DEVELOPMENT- Supporting efforts of the Ferney Valley Conservation Trust
+2.1.3 SUSTAINABLE DEVELOPMENT - Supporting efforts of the Ferney Valley Conservation Trust

 The Bank has been in collaboration with the Ferney Valley Conservation Trust since 2021.
-Since then, it remained supportive of the Conservation Trust efforts and ensured that conservation works continued progressing on the one hectare of reforestation zone under the responsibility of the Bank.
-The Bank organised a conservation activity day whereby 24 employees joined hands together to support the Ferney Valley's conservation efforts and sensitise the staff on the importance to protect and restore the Valley's endemic environment.
+Since then, it remained supportive of the Conservation Trust efforts and ensured conservation works continued progressing on the 1-hectare reforestation zone under the Bank's responsibility.
+The Bank organised a conservation activity day, whereby 24 employees joined hands to support the Ferney Valley's conservation efforts and sensitise the staff on the importance of protecting and restoring the valley's endemic environment.

-2.2 Annual CSR Leave.
+2.2 Annual CSR Leave

-2024 marked as a memorable year for employee volunteering.
-The Bank introduced the "Annual CSR Leave" whereby each employee can apply for an annual day off for volunteering in a CSR activity organised by the Bank.
+2024 marked a memorable year for employee volunteering.
+The Bank introduced the "Annual CSR Leave", whereby each employee can apply for an annual day off to volunteer in a CSR activity organised by the Bank.
 Employee volunteering is seen by the Bank as a key component to bring value to its Corporate Social Responsibility (CSR) philosophy.
 Furthermore, it involves encouraging and supporting employees to volunteer their time and skills for community and non-profit causes.
-Since its formal introduction, more than 70 employees have utilised their annual leave to volunteer for a dedicated cause.
+Since its formal introduction, over 70 employees have utilised their annual leave to volunteer for a dedicated cause.